 In May 2012, Paulo Saad gave a presentation in Cuba at the Universidad de la Habana on "Demographic Change and Intergenerational Transfers: Latin America and Cuba."
 See here for report published about the meeting (in Spanish): Paulo_Saad_INFOPOB_V_2_2012

 In mid March, Ronald Lee and Andrew Mason presented a paper at the International Conference on Challenges of Population Ageing in Asia, held in New Delhi.
-The conference is organized under the auspice of the National Academies.
+The conference was organized under the auspice of the National Academies.
 See the list of participants of the conference: NAparticipants.